Authorities investigating drive-by double shooting in Pixley

 PIXLEY, Calif.
-(KSEE) — The Tulare County Sheriff’s Office is investigating a drive-by double shooting in Pixley from Saturday night.
+(KGPE) — The Tulare County Sheriff’s Office is investigating a drive-by double shooting in Pixley from Saturday night.

 The Sheriff’s Office says they received a call of multiple people having gunshot wounds in the area of 800 block of E Joanne Ave just at around 9:30 p.m.